quest-friends/Planning/MVP.md

 Player can move via pressing arrow keys/WSAD

+Player moving into an enemy attacks that enemy

+Player moving into a wall doesn't move them

 Enemies are stationary but will attack player if they move adjacent

 Player can 'win' by stepping on exit til